HUMBOLDT COASTAL NATURE CENTER

 The Nature Center continues to be a work in progress and its continued development depends on community support.
 Future plans for the site include the creation of a second floor that would allow for a resource library, interactive exhibit galleries, gift shop, renovated cupola, kitchen, and two ADA accessible trails.
 See the proposed plan below.

-Friends of the Dunes has submitted an application to the Humboldt County Planning Department for a Coastal Development Permit (CDP) to enhance trail access at the 3.6-acre former Barr property located on Lupin Avenue in Manila.
-Trail improvements are designed to minimize impacts to sensitive habitat while allowing for continued neighborhood access by hikers, equestrians, and dog walkers.
+Friends of the Dunes submitted an application to the Humboldt County Planning Department in 2014 for a Coastal Development Permit (CDP) amendment, in order to enhance trail access at the 3.6-acre former Barr property located on Lupin Avenue in Manila.
+In October 2022, we were finally issued a permit to conduct these improvements!
+Trail improvements have been designed to minimize impacts to sensitive habitat while allowing for continued neighborhood access by hikers, equestrians, and dog walkers.
+The newly designated trails on the former Barr parcel connect to the established network of trails on the rest of the Humboldt Coastal Nature Center property, allowing for miles of exploration in the dunes.